< Back

 Conclusions:

-Delayed-diagnosed UR in cats may beneficiate of early urinary diversion and late surgical intervention, however further studies aimed at the comparison with other approaches are required to suggest appropriate recommendations.
+In cats with a delayed diagnosis of UR, early urinary diversion and late surgical intervention may be beneficial.
+However, additional studies comparing this approach with other approaches are required to suggest appropriate recommendations.

 Back to the top of the page ^